Thursday, May 25, 2023

 "There are not one hundred people in the United States who hate The Catholic Church, but there are millions who hate what they wrongly perceive the Catholic Church to be."

-These accusations don't change the fact that Catholic Church is still the one true church started by JesusChrist.
+These accusations don't change the fact that Catholic Church is still the one true church started by Jesus Christ.
 As the Apostles answered Jesus Christ in John 6, when they didn't understand His teachings on the Eucharist and all of His followers were leaving.
 “Master, to whom shall we go?
 You have the words of eternal life."
+These accusations don't change the fact that Jesus died on the cross for our sins.
+The grace that we receive through the sacraments will still save us.

 Many people including the mainstream are critical of the Catholic Church.
 It is sad anytime a child, teenager or adult is sexualy abused.
 What they don't tell you is that most of the cases that you read about in the mainstream media are decades old.
-What they also don't tell you about are the great strides that the Catholic Church has done to correct the problem.
-They have settled many of those cases out of court.
+The mainstream media sees the Catholic Church as an easy target and likes to recycle old news.

 After the Church reforms articulated in the Dallas Charter and Essential Norms (United States Conference of Catholic Bishops, 2002a, 2002b), the number of new cases in the United States averaged about a dozen per year; during the past five years, it went down to about one new case per year.
 The Church has gone from averaging about 660 new cases of abuse per year during the 1970s to about 1 new case per year since about 2014 (John Jay College of Criminal Justice, 2011; Steinfels, 2019; United States Conference of Catholic Bishops, 2018).